 The following guide for non-UK nationals looks at the rules on both passport validity and expiry issues to avoid any delay or disappointment when passing through border control.

-- Settled or pre-settled status under the EU Settlement Scheme
+- Settled or pre-settled status under the EU Settlement Scheme (EUSS)

 - S2 healthcare arrangements

-- Swiss Service Provider status
+- Service Provider from Switzerland status

 On arrival in the UK, your passport will be checked to ensure that you are allowed to enter the country.
 It must be valid for the entire duration of your planned stay; unlike some countries, the UK does not impose additional validity requirements beyond the intended period of stay.